mskiada/softsy_full_2017_presentation/introductionToGit.md

 ---
 # git branch (1)
-* Check what branch you are currently on.
+* Check what branch you are currently on `git branch`
 * In the output, the `*` (asterisk) is showing you what branch you’re on.

 ----